sebassem/myBlog/content/english/blogs/posts/Start-Stop-V2.markdown

 **-The parameters we need to configure:**
 - **AutoStop_Frequency:** The evaluation frequency for this metric rule
 - **AutoStop_MetricName:** the metric we want to evaluate, in our scenario "CPU"
-- **AutoStop_Threshold:** the threshhold for the metric value; shutdown if CPU is less than this threshhold
+- **AutoStop_Threshold:** the threshold for the metric value; shutdown if CPU is less than this threshold
 - **AutoStop_TimeAggregationOperator:** aggregation for this metric; average, maximum, minimum,...etc
 - **AutoStop_TimeWindow:** The window size over which Azure will analyze selected metric for triggering an alert; the time window looking back for this metric

-Once this is enabled and the trigger is executed, a metric alert will be created which checks the virtual machine(s) based on the above parameters and will shutdown the machines if they are below this CPU threshhold.
+Once this is enabled and the trigger is executed, a metric alert will be created which checks the virtual machine(s) based on the above parameters and will shut down the machines if they are below this CPU threshold.

 > 💡 Most probably you would need to target different sets of virtual machines in your environment and a single logic app wouldn't be convenient, you can simply duplicate the logic apps that you need and configure different schedules/parameters as needed.

 ### Monitoring
 As part of this solution deployment, a dashboard is created to allow for monitoring the start/stop of virtual machines and the failure/success attempts for troubleshooting.
-Also emails are configured to be sent to notify admins on start/stop activities.
+Also, emails are configured to be sent to notify admins on start/stop activities.

 ![Dashboard](https://images.seifbassem.com/images/Posts/Start-Stop-V2/23.jpg)

 ### Recap
-This is a very useful solution to automate starting/stopping virutal machines based on schedules or CPU utilization, i find this solution much easier than the previous one based on Azure Automation even if it provides the same functionality.
+This is a very useful solution to automate starting/stopping virtual machines based on schedules or CPU utilization, I find this solution much easier than the previous one based on Azure Automation even if it provides the same functionality.

 **V1 solution:** https://docs.microsoft.com/en-us/azure/automation/automation-solution-vm-management